Pandemics: Humans are the culprits

 “The more we destroy nature, the more likely we are to see fearsome diseases like Covid-19 emerging,” says Kate Jones, professor of ecology and biodiversity at University College London (UCL).
 The coincidence of the new diseases with the destruction of biodiversity is highly significant, according to her.

-They include some of the most deadly diseases ever encountered by humans – like HIV, Ebola, Lassa fever, Marburg, and Simian foamy virus, which originated in Africa; Nipah virus in South East Asia; Chagas disease, Machupo and hantavirus in Latin America; Hendra in Australia; Middle East Respiratory Syndrome (MERS) in Saudi Arabia; Severe Acute Respiratory Syndrome (SARS) and coronavirus disease (Covid-19) in China.
+They include some of the most deadly diseases ever encountered by humans – like HIV, Ebola, Lassa fever, Marburg, and Simian foamy virus, all of which originated in Africa; Nipah virus in South East Asia; Chagas disease, Machupo and hantavirus in Latin America; Hendra in Australia; Middle East Respiratory Syndrome (MERS) in Saudi Arabia; as well as Severe Acute Respiratory Syndrome (SARS) and coronavirus disease (Covid-19), both of which first emerged in China.

 Some, like Ebola, have been linked to deforestation; others, like Lyme disease, occur where suburban areas sprawl into newly-cleared land.
 Many more are believed to have been caused by hunting, or are associated with wildlife markets and the intensive farming of animals.